JKinsler/Solar_Viz/README.md

 * Automatically update the raw data files so they stay current with the latest version available from the California Solar Initiative.
 * In the 'Data' route, allow users to filter production data for a particular time period.
 E.g. user could select Dec 2007 to Jan 2008 and see production for that time period.
 * In the 'Year' route, enable users to download the production and consumption totals as an excel file.
+* Enable users to see which cities in California product the most solar energy by overlaying solar energy generation values on a map using D3.

 ## <a name="aboutme"></a>About the Developer

-SolarViz creator Johanna Kinsler is a former automotive engineer turned software engineer.
+SolarViz creator, Johanna Kinsler, is a former automotive engineer turned software engineer.
 Johanna made SolarViz to practice her full stack software engineering skills and also learn more about data visualization and renewable energy.
 She can be found on [LinkedIn](https://www.linkedin.com/in/johanna-kinsler-76562463/) and on [Github](https://github.com/JKinsler).